BU-Spark/ml-atfal-mafkoda-missing-children/project_outline.md

 To facilitate the search for missing people, our team is developing a face ageing software using state-of-the-art machine learning algorithms.
 Hopefully, with new images that reflect the current ages and conditions of missing people, our volunteers can help reunite the missing people with their families faster.

+In addition, our team will develop a facial recognition system that can help orphanages, hospitals, and safe havens identify potential missing children when they are admitted.

 ### B. Checklist for project completion

 _Provide a bulleted list of the concrete deliverables and artifacts that, when complete, define the completion of the project._

 1. Improved forensic face aging GAN
 2. Transferring facial features of family members to face aged photos
 3. Simulating the visual effects of homlessness, or other confounding factors on face aged photos.
 4. Face matching/recognition algorithm to narrow the lsit of possible matches to a candidate.

 ### C. Provide a solution in terms of human actions to confirm if the task is within the scope of automation through AI.